 The association changed its name to “Misión Heredad de Jacob” in 2012 in order to align more with the original calling from Isaiah 58.

-Misión Heredad de Jacob hopes to continue developing orchards and berry fields, and a business in agricultural products, in order to generate funds for helping more children.
-The goal is a self-sustaining Peruvian ministry, using organic locally sustainable agriculture practices.
+Misión Heredad de Jacob continued developing orchards, berry fields, and a business in agricultural products, in order to generate funds for helping more children.
+Moving toward the goal of a self-sustaining Peruvian ministry, using organic locally sustainable agriculture practices.